 Ok, what is the Buchla 700?

-- Each algorithm outputs through two independant waveshapers.
-This allows a single instrument defintion to output two different audio signals without requiring a separate stacked voice.
+- Each algorithm outputs through two independent waveshapers.
+This allows a single instrument definition to output two different audio signals without requiring a separate stacked voice.
 This also increases the sonic palette by allowing a user to easily create non-sinusoid waveforms.

-- The waveshapers are cousins to the ones use in the Buchla Touche, Buchla 400 and the Buchla 259e.
+- The waveshapers are cousins to the ones used in the Buchla Touché, Buchla 400 and the Buchla 259e.
 They are quite unique and use some interesting waveshaping techniques.

-- Each voice has 13 complex envelopes which control almost every aspect of the sound algorithm.
-The envelopes have a unique exponential display, are programmable with an arbitrary number of breakpoints, and include programmable features such as looping.
+- Each voice has 13 complex envelopes which control almost every aspect of the sound algorithms.
+The envelopes have a unique exponential display, are programmable with an arbitrary number of breakpoints, and are jumpable/loopable.

 - Programming was simplified with the help of a graphical user interface and an external monitor.

-There weren't a lot of these produced so there's not that much out there, but what is out there is quite interesting:
+There weren't a lot of these produced, so there's not that much out there.
+What is out there is quite interesting:

 The instrument never became very popular and today is one of the rarer of Don Buchla's instruments (which says a lot).
 The software itself was never finished, and the video card which connected up the external display was unreliable and eventually end-of-lifed by Intel.
-Probably 15-20 of these were made - I personally know of 3, of which only 1 currently works.
+Probably 10-15 of these were made - I personally know of 3, of which only 2 currently work.

 No. This entire project was implemented using a scan of the original 700 manual as the spec (which was the usual Don way of doing things).
-You can view the original source code here, which is interesting because it seemingly contains code used for a NASA project as well:
+You can view what survives from the original source code here.
+It's mostly UI and low-level hardware utilities, but it seemingly contains code used for a NASA project as well:

 Set ON_B700 non-zero to get a Buchla 700 PROM, or zero to get a NASA 3D Helmet Display PROM.

-That source dump from Lynx Crowe is unfortunately incomplete but there is a project that's managed to get it to boot.
-Unfortunately the source code only includes some of the controller code and none of the DSP code so currently there's no sound generation.
+There is a project that's managed to get it to boot.
+Unfortunately , since the source code doesn't include any DSP there's no sound.